 Cut the hole out for the door / pop hole (make a wide door for a duck house, as shown in the photo left) but ensure you leave an edge / lip at the bottom.
 This is to keep your bedding material inside the house, stopping it being trampled outside.
 The easiest way I found to cut out the hole was to drill 4 large holes for the corners and use a jigsaw to cut around.
 A small pointed hand saw that is used to cut holes in ceilings would also work but take a little longer.
 Rough plain or sand the edges so there are no sharp corners or splinters.
 You can line this doorway if it looks too rough when the tongue and groove has been fixed.

 A small ventilation window should also be cut in the side at high level on both sides and covered with wire.
-This allows vetilation to remove ammonia from droppings but doesn’t make it drafty for the birds.
+This allows ventilation to remove ammonia from droppings but doesn’t make it drafty for the birds.

 The next step is to put the tongue and groove wood onto the sides.
 Move the house close to its final position first though because it will be really heavy once completed.
+I have to roll mine around the place when I want to move them.
 Start at the bottom and work upwards, interlocking the boards and nailing as you go.
 When you get to the top, if there is a little overlap, don’t worry, this can be used to ‘drop’ the lid / roof in to hold it in place.
 I made one side flush so I could slide the lid into position (it’s quite heavy).
 Once the tongue and groove is finished, you can nail the Onduline or similar onto the roof.
 The roof should be able to lift off or be hinged to allow cleaning.

 Make sure the house has a good week or more to dry and air so there is no smell of paint when your birds go in.
 If the paint doesn’t say it’s animal friendly on the back then look for the customer service number and give them a call to make sure.
 Most outdoor paints are fine these days once they have dried and the area has aired.